go-spatial/go-mbgl/cmd/snap/README.md

 * zoom      [required] : the x coordinate (column) in the slippy tile scheme.
 * bearing   [required] : the y coordinate (row) in the slippy tile scheme.
 * @2x            [optional] : to serve hight definition (retina) tiles.
 Omit to serve standard definition tiles.
 * file-extension [optional] : the file type to encode the raster image in.
-Currently supported formats png, jpg.
+Currently supported formats are png, jpg.
 Default is jpg.

 ## Health check